Become an Agency

 United Way is committed to investing in local programs producing measurable results.

-Local nonprofits seeking Partner Agency status must submit a Letter of Intent by 5 p.m. on the last business day in December for consideration, with full applications due by 5 p.m. on the first business day in February.
-Interested organizations should first meet the following minimum criteria:
+Local nonprofits seeking Partner Agency status must meet the below minimum criteria.
+If so, then the agency should contact United Way staff to discuss the program they would like to request funding for, along with instructions regarding next steps.
+A Letter of Intent is due by 5 p.m. on the last business day in December for consideration, with full applications due by 5 p.m. on the first business day in February.

 - Render valid human service programs which meet a genuine community need.